-This easy eggnog french toast is the perfect recipe for your Christmas morning or holiday brunch!
-It’s golden, rich and full of delicious eggnog flavor.
+This easy eggnog French toast is a cozy choice for Christmas morning or holiday brunch.
+Golden, rich, and full of classic eggnog flavor.

 No complicated ingredients needed for this recipe.
 Just use your leftover eggnog and other simple pantry staples to get started.